snowbldr/react-stator/README.md

 - Shared State:

-    Use the applySharedState method on the provider
+    Use the `this.applySharedState` method on the provider

     Tip: You can use this directly or make functions on your provider that modify the state.

     It's recommended to only write to the state from your provider, to make it more obvious who is changing state.

-    You can also make functions to read or verify shared state if you want to keep all your stateful actions together in one place, though accessing this.state or props.state will
+    You can also make functions to read or verify shared state if you want to keep all your stateful actions together in one place, though accessing this.state or props.state is perfectly fine

+### Async State Initialization
+If any value on the initial state is a promise, we will automatically update the state to the resolved value once we receive it.

+That is,

+`{ foo: Promise.resolve("hello world") }`

+becomes `{ foo: null }` before the promise resolves

+then finally `{ foo: "hello world" }` when the promise resolves and we receive the value

 #### Example SharedStateProvider
 ```JavaScript